Buyer Database · Production Company · Updated

 Current mandate

-On the production side, Legendary recently inked a deal to develop Syd Hoff's kids' picture book series Danny and the Dinosaur as a live-action feature film.
-The project originated when HarperCollins Productions optioned the media rights from the Authors Guild Foundation and turned to Legendary to bring the content to screen; Legendary subsequently acquired the book series rights from the Authors Guild Foundation directly.
-The project illustrates the company's appetite for beloved literary IP with broad audience appeal.
+Legendary Entertainment operates as a high-profile producer and co-financier of big-budget studio fare, with a strategic emphasis on IP-based properties that carry established fanbases and franchise potential.
+The company's current slate reflects a deliberate push into family and children's live-action features, evidenced by its deal to develop Syd Hoff's Danny and the Dinosaur as a live-action film.
+That project originated when HarperCollins Productions optioned the media rights from the Authors Guild Foundation and turned to Legendary to bring the content to screen; Legendary subsequently acquired the book series rights directly from the Authors Guild Foundation.
+The broader mandate spans franchise-scale properties across genres, including Dune, Pokémon, Street Fighter, Gundam, The Magic School Bus, and Magic: The Gathering, signaling a consistent appetite for source material with pre-built audience recognition.

 Signature peaks